critique-digitale/critique-digitale.ch/src/content/Organisation.svelte.md

 <details>
 <summary>Conference Software and Platform</summary>

 The conference will take place on BigBlueButton (BBB), an open source visio-conference software developed by CH-Open, a Swiss organisation promoting open source software, online privacy, and open data standards.
-Tutorials on how to use BBB are available here.
+[A manual](downloads/Manual_BigBlueButton.pdf) and [tutorials](https://bigbluebutton.org/teachers/tutorials/) on how to use BBB are available.

 Voting on the programme will take place via the application mieuxvoter.fr.
-Information on the concept of majority judgment can be found here: https://mieuxvoter.fr/index.php/decouvrir/?lang=en
+Information on the concept of majority judgment can be found [here](https://mieuxvoter.fr/index.php/decouvrir/?lang=en)

 </details>
 <details>